omarraf/diabetes-risk-prediction/README.md

 pip install numpy pandas matplotlib seaborn scikit-learn
 ```

-## 📌 Conclusion
+##Conclusion
-This project demonstrates the application of logistic regression for healthcare prediction.
+This project demonstrates the application of machine learning for healthcare prediction.
 The model not only achieves strong performance but also provides interpretable insights that align with known diabetes risk factors.
 This work lays the foundation for further studies using more complex models or additional health features.